tamasdd19/classBook/README.md

 <p>Navigate through the menus by clicking on the desired options.
 Follow the on-screen instructions to interact with the system and perform various tasks such as viewing student data, grades, professor data, and assigning grades.</p>

 <p>For testing purposes I have created 4 users, 2 students and 2 professors.
 The usernames are: Student1, Student2, Prof1, Prof2 and they all have the same password, test.
-Feel free to try out my project!
+Feel free to try out my project!</p>

+<h2>Future updates</h2>

+<p>At the moment there isn't any way to change/add/delete users/courses/etc from the database, future updates will provide an user called admin.</p>

+<p>If you log in as the admin, an admin page will show up where you will be able to simply modify data in a GUI fashion, like the rest of the app.
+For now though you can only do that with an auxilary application to open the database up.
+I personally use this one: https://sqlitebrowser.org</p>

 <h2>Acknowledgments</h2>